Expensent

 The email-invoice tax on freelancers

-This is exactly the gap Expensent fills.
+This is exactly the gap Expensentfills.
 You've already picked Expensify for capture, categorization, and reporting.
-Expensent handles the one part Expensify doesn't solve: getting the invoice PDFs that arrive in your Gmail, Outlook, or IMAP inbox into Expensify without you hand-forwarding them.
+Expensent handles the one part Expensify doesn't solve: getting the invoice and receipt emails that arrive in your Gmail, Outlook, or IMAP inbox into Expensify without you hand-forwarding each one.

 More reading on the email-receipt side of the workflow: how to email receipts to Expensify, the full never-miss-a-receipt playbook, and the Gmail to Expensify workflow.